 Dr. Martin Baumgart has been working for more than 30 years in various areas of agricultural development in Africa.
 In the field of alternative locust control he has done research in the field for many years.
 During the last great desert locust plague in the nineties, he worked in a project for environmentally friendly locust control.
-In Kenya he will start preparing affected communities for new locust swarms.
+Together with Johanniter, he starts preparing affected communities in Kenya for new locust swarms.

 Enormous swarms of locusts are currently eating their way through East Africa.
 In north-eastern Kenya, new swarms are exptected, as the conditions for reproduction are favourable there.
 What can be done to prevent such severe destruction or to avoid that huge swarm are forming in first place?